et/et.github.io/about.markdown

 permalink: /about/index.html
 ---

-Just a blog about thinks that make me twinkle.
+A blog about food, coding, nomadic adventures, and everything else I enjoy.